 Figures for each question have been averaged to derive scores for each sub-outcome/skill, then scores for each sub-outcome skill have been averaged to derive scores for each construct/competency area.
-Constructs 1-5 are then averaged to derive scores for overall SEL competency, with the percent of pupils below the mean serving as the baseline indicator.
+Constructs 1-5 are then averaged to derive scores for overall SEL competency.
+An overall indicator can be derived by subtracting the average number of pupils scoring below the mean from the average number of respondents, and dividing this by the total number of pupils assessed (383).
 Construct 6 on pupils' material well-being is intended to help analyze correlations between pupil SEL competencies and factors in the pupils' home and school environments.